Sausage Vodka Sauce with Mafalda Pasta

 A pan of vodka sauce with fresh basil on top.

-1. Begin making pasta with vodka sauce and sausage by browning sausage in a large skillet until it is crumbled and no longer pink.
-Dice onions and garlic and add them to the skillet.
-Cook them until fragrant and tender.
+1. Brown the sausage in a large skillet, breaking it down with the back of a wooden spoon until crumbled and no longer pink.
+Dice the onions and garlic and add them to the skillet.
+Cook them over medium heat until fragrant and tender.

-2. Add crushed tomatoes to the sausage and cook the sauce for several minutes.
+2. Add crushed tomatoes to the skillet and cook the sauce for several minutes.
 Stir in the vodka and cook for about 7-10 more minutes.
-The sauce will reduce and the alcohol from the vodka will cook off.
-If you skip this importance step, the sauce will be bitter.
-So make sure that you give the sauce some time to simmer.
+The sauce will be reduced, and the alcohol from the vodka will cook off.
+If you skip this important step, the sauce will be bitter, so give the sauce some time to simmer.

-3. Stir half and half and grated Pecorino Romano cheese in to the sauce.
-Salt and pepper the sauce to taste and finish it with some chopped fresh basil.
+3. Stir half and half and grated Pecorino Romano cheese into the sauce.
+Add salt and black pepper to taste, and finish it with some chopped fresh basil.

 You can serve this sauce over your favorite pasta.
-The most common pasta served with vodka sauce is penne, but I used Mafalda, which holds the sauce beautifully in it’s ribbons.
-Rigatoni, spaghetti and rotini are other shapes that hold the sauce well.
+The most common pasta served with vodka sauce is penne.
+Other great options are rigatoni, spaghetti, and rotini..

 This pasta dish is so hearty that you can make this your main course.
 Consider starting your meal with a light “primo” course such as Grilled Eggplant or Sicilian Style Stuffed Artichokes for truly spectacular Italian meal.
 You can also serve a nice crusty bread to pick up an of the sauce that might be left behind.

-A hearty Italian meal like this, needs a light Italian dessert to top it off.
-Try one of these fabulous desserts:
+A hearty Italian meal like this needs a light Italian dessert to top it off.
+Try one of these fabulous desserts: Nonna’s Cuccidati Cookies, Nonna’s Simple Orange Cookies, The Best Tiramisu, Panna Cotta, Nonna’s Easy Almond Ring.

 Frequently asked questions about vodka sauce